 “Then, because I relied so much on carbs-grains, legumes, that I was very, very bloated, crazy gas, like clear out a room kind of….then I did keto.
 I did a bunch of stuff.”

 Michel found the lifestyle through a podcast, saying, “I found Carnivore from Paul Saladino, on a podcast with Gundry, and listening to his argument, I was, like, ‘man, so I don’t necessarily need vegetables!”

-Michel did carnivore for a month, with “ground beef patties and I did some avocados… I heard having a little bit of fiber, like from an avocado, could help, so I never had the diarrhea.”
+Michel did Carnivore for a month, with “ground beef patties, and I did some avocados… I heard having a little bit of fiber, like from an avocado, could help, so I never had diarrhea.”

 Michel found that being 100% carnivore made him too lean, so he incorporated some additional foods, one at a time, while looking for symptoms like “getting bloated, breaking out, get me gassy… Plantains, gassy, potatoes, I feel like I broke out more.”

 He noticed that garlic, which he loves, makes him very gassy and causes him to have “garlicky burps.”
 Michel learned about FODMAPs like garlic and onions.
 He also learned that broccoli and cauliflower make him gassy.

 He now follows the “Saladino method,” eating beef and fruit with “a little white rice” if he goes to the gym.

 Results are not typical.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.